 - Healthcare Information Management Systems Society (HIMSS) - Nursing Informatics Community

 - Talk to Nursing Informatics specialists in your own hospital/health system

 - Speak with nursing informatics faculty at your school of nursing

 - Explore nursing informatics organization sites for additional educational resources and opportunities.

 A variety of leadership positions are available for nurses with skills, education and ambition.
 These positions range from executive leadership to assistant nurse managers, education and informatics.
 Many of our leaders are groomed from within.

 The staff of the Office of Nursing Quality and Practice strives to improve patient care by communicating evidence-based standards and by monitoring and reporting the progress of key nursing quality indicators.
 Staff in Nursing Quality regularly recommend and participate in research related to nursing interventions, patient safety initiatives, shared governance, and promoting the forces of magnetism.

 The Office of Nursing Research and Innovation encourages any nurse who has a research question, an idea for a research study, or an innovative process, system or device to come forward and pursue their ideas.
 Oftentimes, the most important ideas for research are those generated by clinicians who provide direct patient care.
 Mentorship is available by Nurse Scientists who are PhD-prepared nurses with experience in nursing research and providing guidance and support to facilitate the conduct, translation and dissemination of research and evidence-based nursing practices.

-- Find out more about the Office of Nursing Research & Innovation
+- Find out more about Nursing Research & Innovation

 - See opportunities on Evidence-based Practices, two-day course will be launching the fall of 2018